Table of Contents

 - Heat oil in a frying pan, at garlic and cook gently for 30 seconds.
 Next, add pork mince and cook on high heat until nice and browned.
 Remove from pan at set aside.

-- Add a little more oil if needed, throw in carrots and peppers and cook on high heat for 1–2 minutes, adding a small splash of water halfway through to create steam.
-Be careful not to over-cook, vegetables in a stirfry should always have ‘bite’ rather than be soft and cooked all the way through.
+- Add carrots and peppers and cook on high heat for 1–2 minutes, adding a small splash of water halfway through to create steam.
+Be careful not to over-cook, vegetables in a stirfry should always have 'bite' rather than be soft and cooked all the way through.

 - Add pork mince back to the pan, combine with vegetables and stir through char siu sauce.